 “The doctors and nurses are amazing.
 All his different specialists, they work as a team and care for him in a way that is above and beyond.
 They know his diagnosis and truly understand spina bifida and everything going on with him,” says Ken.

-Now 5 years old, Ciarlo started pre-kindergarten this fall.
-Energetic, intelligent and chatty, he has been nicknamed “the Mayor” because he loves to talk to everybody and make friends.
+Now 9 years old, Ciarlo is energetic, intelligent and chatty.
+When he was younger, he was nicknamed “the Mayor” because he loves to talk to everybody and make friends.

 When his parents think about his future, they imagine an independent boy who conquers anything that holds him back and does what makes him happy.
 They see him achieving big things, maybe just going about it in a different way than others.